Khawk2/Khawk2/README.md

 <h2>Full-Stack Developer</h2>

 ## About me
-- 🌱 Actualmente estoy enfocado en mi formación como desarrollador
+- 🌱 Currently focused on my development training
-- 🎯 Objetivo: Convertirme en un desarrollador Full-Stack competente
+- 🎯 Goal: Become a competent Full-Stack Developer
-- 🌟 Me apasiona aprender nuevas tecnologías y mejorar mis habilidades
+- 🌟 Passionate about learning new technologies and improving my skills
-- 🤝 Busco oportunidades para colaborar en proyectos y ganar experiencia práctica
+- 🤝 Looking for opportunities to collaborate on projects and gain practical experience

 ---